Cherry Point Fish Boil

 Home made cherry pie and ice cream complete the tradition.
 We invite everyone to gather, sip lemonade and enjoy the activity of the entire boil.
 It is an event, a gathering, a tradition with taste!

 We are pleased to announce that we are expanding our Fish Boil events.
 Several people have requested that we conduct Fish Boils for their private group.
-We will be pleased to schedule a private party for any organization with twenty or more people.
+We will be pleased to schedule a private party for any organization with twenty-five or more adults.
 Please call Barbara at 231-861-2029 for further details.We will look forward to seeing you.